2026-03-25

 Assuming All AI is Created Equal

 This is perhaps the most significant mistake.
 The term "AI" covers a vast spectrum, from simple rule-based algorithms to sophisticated machine learning models capable of deep learning and natural language processing.
 Many apps marketing themselves as "AI-powered" might offer little more than automated budgeting templates or basic expense categorization.
-These generic tools lack the context-aware, proactive, and human-like coaching that defines truly reliable AI financial advice.
+Those can still be useful — but they are not the same as licensed, personalized financial advice.

 Ignoring the 'Why' Behind the Advice